baaahs/sparklemotion/Tutorial.md

 - Open the Show/Scene menu then Show tab
 - "+ New Show"
 - "Empty Show"
-- "Save" button, enter "my-baaahs", then "save"
+- "Save" button, enter "my-show", then "save"

 ### Define a default projection